amcornel/healthy-cooking/README.md

     Navigation Bar

-            The Navigation Bar is on all 5 pages featured and is fully responsive including the Logo.
+            The Navigation Bar is on all five pages featured and is fully responsive, including the Logo.

             This will allow the viewer to navigate easily forward and backwards.
             It has an active hoover function with an excellent visible background colour.
-            At anytime, the Viewer knows precisely where he is and what he is about to do
+            At any time, the Viewer knows precisely where he is and what he is about to do